 Oil & Gas Lease

-Fay: Looking at the GIS map, it appears that Brigham is currently drilling the "Shorty 4-9#1H" in this section.
-Do you have a "pugh clause" in your lease?
+Fay: Looking at the GIS map, it appears that Brigham is currently drilling the “Shorty 4-9#1H” in this Section.
+Do you have a “pugh clause” in your lease?
 If not, your area will be HBP if a well is currently being drilled.
 Most likely, Brigham is in the process of locking in leases nearing expiration dates, such as yours.
-If a top lease offer was applicable in your situation, the offer of $1500/acre is low (in my opinion) but the % royalty is the somewhat the norm.
-If you have any questions as to whether or not your current lease has a pugh clause, google this term and learn what it mearns thus you should be able to identify it in your lease.
+If a top lease offer was applicable in your situation, the offer of $1500/acre is low (in my opinion) but the % royalty is somewhat the norm.
+If you have any questions as to whether or not your current lease has a pugh clause, google this term and learn what it means; thus you should be able to identify it in your lease.
 Looks like you have a new well.

 Dear Fay,

-If Mr Mallory is correct that your minerals are in a unit that is currently drilling, you will be well served to wait until your lease expires.
+If Mr. Mallory is correct that your minerals are in a unit that is currently drilling, you will be well served to wait until your lease expires.
 Then check with Brigham to confirm your interest in the Shorty 4-91H well before taking action.
 You could avoid great problems by declining a lease offer at this time.
 Petro-Hunt is a good company but their land man may be working under contract and have no knowledge of the Brigham well or the terms of your current lease.

 Ms. Donovan, the light green is only highlighting the section searched for.
 Good luck with your well.

 Thank you all.
-Good advise
+Good advice.

-No permits pending on the area of T155N;R100W;Section 8.
+No permits pending on the area of Township 155 North; Range 100 West; Section 8.
 Wells just in the Section to the West of you but nothing pending in your area.
-I would start with $2000/acre ; 20% royalty; 3 year lease.
-You might even go a little higher on the bonus as the area is definately in a 'hot' vicinity.
+I would start with $2000/acre; 20% royalty; 3 year lease.
+You might even go a little higher on the bonus as the area is definitely in a ‘hot’ vicinity.
 Take your time and shop around before signing.

-Charles & RW Thank you.
-You both are so knowledgeable on everything, We are so fortunate to have you and others in this forum.
+Charles & RW, thank you.
+You both are so knowledgeable on everything.
+We are so fortunate to have you and others in this forum.

-Ms. Donovan, I find that Charles always gives good advice, I think I may be a bit more agressive, but you will not get if you don't ask, pointedly.
+Ms. Donovan, I find that Charles always gives good advice.
+I think I may be a bit more aggressive, but you will not get if you don’t ask, pointedly.
 I think you can do it and it is a significant amount.
 I think you deserve it.
 Stay away from the dollar store cheaters (reading glasses), and I like to have two sets of different magnifications.
-Sometimes my arms just aren't long enough to bring the fine print into focus.
+Sometimes my arms just aren’t long enough to bring the fine print into focus.

 Fay: